atmguille/Violence-Detection-With-Human-Skeletons/README.md

 ### OpenPose

-Apart from the data, one of the essential components of our proposal is the skeletons detector.
+Apart from the data, one of the essential components of our proposal is the skeletons' detector.
 As mentioned in the paper, we use OpenPose.
-Please, follow their [instalation guide](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/0_index.md) to extract the skeletons from the videos.
+Please, follow their [instalation guide](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/0_index.md) to compile the library and be able to extract skeletons.
 A complementary installation guide is available at [this link](https://amir-yazdani.github.io/post/openpose/).

 ## Preprocessing